 The second reason why it’s important to know the tide is purely creative.
 It’s a part of planning your photograph.

 Let’s take Skagsanden Beach in the Lofoten Islands as an example.
-This has become an extremely popular destination for photographers during the past years.
+Over the past years, it has become an extremely popular destination for photographers.

-It’s a beautiful beach but it’s during low tide that it becomes truly magical.
-First, when the tide is low, will you see all the incredible textures and patterns hidden in the sand.
-During high tide, these are underwater and the beach isn’t nearly as photogenic.
+It’s a beautiful beach, but it becomes truly magical during low tide.
+First, when the tide is low, you will see all the incredible textures and patterns hidden in the sand.
+During high tide, these are underwater, and the beach isn’t nearly as photogenic.

-Now, let’s say you want to photograph this beach for sunrise.
-Specifically, because you’ve seen images of those amazing textures.
-Wouldn’t it then feel like a waste if you arrived just to realize that they weren’t visible?
+Now, let’s say you want to photograph this beach at sunrise, specifically because you’ve seen images of those amazing textures.
+Wouldn’t it feel like a waste if you arrived only to realize that they weren’t visible?

 I’m sure it would.
 I see this happen more often than you’d think.